PiggyVevo/ExampleRocketLeagueBot/README.md

 # ExampleRocketLeagueBot
+Code from my tutorials: https://www.youtube.com/watch?v=_IbWTCQNsxE (this video is combanation of all my tutorials into one single video)
-Code from my tutorials: https://www.youtube.com/watch?v=_IbWTCQNsxE Join the rlgym server for help making rocket league bots, my username is RichardsWorld in the server.
+Join the rlgym server for help making rocket league bots, my username is RichardsWorld in the server.

-Invite link to rlgym discord server: https://discord.gg/E6CDtwgP8F
+Invite link to rlgym discord server: https://discord.gg/E6CDtwgP8F The `src` file is the template for getting your bot into rlbot, just swap out the `PPO-POLICY.PT` files for your bots files.
+For more information of how to get yoru bot into rlbot, follow this tutorial: https://www.youtube.com/watch?v=TyUFIvPY21A

-For those that have been following along on the journey, thank you, make sure to subscribe to my youtube channel, hopefully I will be doing more updated in the future, and check my youtube channel as i might be streaming my bot training for the rocket league bot championships in October/November
+For those that have been following along on the journey, thank you, make sure to subscribe to my youtube channel, hopefully I will be doing more updated in the future, and check my youtube channel as I might be streaming my bot training for the rocket league bot championship(RLBC) in October/November

 # Installation
 Go watch my tutorial listed above, but here is a quick tutorial